High-dimensional Censored Regression via the Penalized Tobit Likelihood: Theoretical Results

-The strongest rationale for using a folded concave penalty is that it can produce an estimator with the strong oracle property \citep{Fan2011,Fan2014}.
-For the Tobit model, the \textit{oracle estimator} is given by
+The strongest rationale for using a folded concave penalty is that it can produce an estimator with the \textit{strong oracle property}---that is, an estimator which is equal to the \textit{oracle estimator} with very high probability \citep{Fan2011,Fan2014}.
+The oracle estimator knows the true support set $\mathcal{A}$ beforehand and, as a result, delivers optimal estimation efficiency.
+For the Tobit model, the oracle estimator is given by